cronvel/rest-query/documentation.md

 * a PATCH request on a document or a document part
 * a PUT request on a subpart of a document (it's internally transformed into a PATCH request)

+The `context.patchDocument` contains the patch about to be issued: it can be altered by the hook.

+The `context.existing` is always set, and contains the document that will be patched.